 For build-to-sell assets, we acknowledge that we may have very little control over impact attributes that will depend on the purchaser, which are primarily impact attributes related to our inclusive communities vertical.
 For assets where an exit is anticipated, we intend to explore partnerships with local non-profit organizations and business improvement associations, to ensure the physical real estate continues to be a venue for fostering inclusion.
-We also intend to explore the possibility of including impact mandates in sale agreements as part of our exit management approach, to sustain impact under our inclusive communities vertical.
+In the future, we intend to build out our exit management approach to sustain impact under our three impact verticals after exiting, where applicable.